What About the Thief on the Cross?

 “And there was also a superscription over him, THIS IS THE KING OF THE JEWS.
 And one of the malefactors that were hanged railed on him, saying, Art not thou the Christ?
 Save thyself and us.
 But the other answered, and rebuking him said, Dost thou not even fear God, seeing thou art in the same condemnation?
 And we indeed justly; for we receive the due reward of our deeds: but this man hath done nothing amiss.
 And he said, Jesus, remember me when thou comest in thy kingdom.
-And he said unto him, Verily I say unto thee, Today shalt thou be with me in Paradise.”
+And he said unto him, Verily I say unto thee, Today shalt thou be with me in Paradise” (Lk.
+23:38-43).

 Several important facts come to light by a careful analysis of this paragraph.

-It is not impossible that he had been exposed significantly to information about Jesus earlier in his life, had been impressed by it, and, later, had regressed into a life of crime?
+Here’s a thoughtful question.
+Isn’t it possible that he had been exposed significantly to information about Jesus earlier in his life, had been impressed by it, and later regressed into a life of crime?

 At the very least, these expressions indicate that the thief believed it was possible to have association with the Lord after both of them were dead.

 While it is not impossible, it does seem improbable, that this man could have accumulated this much theological information, with such clear implications, and under such excruciating conditions, in such a short period of time.

-Consider this scenario.
-Is it not possible that this man could have been a disciple of John the Baptist, or of the Lord himself, or of one of Christ’s disciples as they went forth teaching (Matthew 10:5ff; Luke 10:1ff) — during the preceding years?
+If the foregoing is possible, isn’t it also possible that this man could have been a disciple of John the Baptist, or of the Lord himself, or of one of Christ’s disciples as they went forth teaching (Mt.
+10:5ff; Lk.
+10:1ff) — during the preceding years?

-I am not suggesting that this proposition can be proved; I am simply saying that no one can make the dogmatic statement: “The thief had never been baptized.”
+I am not suggesting that this proposition can be proved.
+I am simply saying that no one can make the dogmatic statement: “The thief had never been baptized.”
 That is an unknown factor.
 He might well have been an “erring child of God” at this point.

 Having said that, let us now focus our attention in another direction.
 The careful Bible student must acknowledge that there are different periods of sacred history, in the course of which, certain religious requirements may vary.
 Abraham was never commanded to be baptized or to observe the Lord’s supper.

 In view of this principle, consider the following facts.

 For example, once while in the city of Capernaum, the Lord encountered a man who was paralyzed.
 The unfortunate gentleman had been conveyed to where Christ was by four of his friends.
-When Jesus saw “their faith,” he said to the palsied man, “Son, your sins are forgiven” (Mark 2:5).
-Then, in order to establish his “authority” in the matter of personally forgiving sins “on earth” (2:10), Christ healed the man of his malady.
+When Jesus saw “their faith,” he said to the palsied man, “Son, your sins are forgiven” (Mk.
+2:5).
+Then, in order to establish his “authority” in the matter of personally forgiving sins “on earth” (Mk.
+2:10), Christ healed the man of his malady.

 It is interesting to note that there is no mention made of the fact that the man was required to repent of his sins.
-If recorded examples of events occurring during the Lord’s personal ministry function as precedent for the Christian age, shall it be concluded that no repentance is obligatory today?
+If recorded examples of events occurring during the Lord’s personal ministry are a precedent for the Christian age, shall it be concluded that no repentance is obligatory today?

-It becomes very apparent, therefore, that those who appeal to the case of the “thief on the cross,” as a specific example for conversion today, are mistaken in several particulars.
+It becomes very apparent, therefore, that those who appeal to the case of the “thief on the cross” as a specific example for conversion today are mistaken in several particulars.